Acceptable Use Policy Policy for the Responsible Use of Computer and Technology Resources

 Users of Point Park computer and technology resources are entitled to use such facilities in a safe manner.
-The University will take all reasonable precautions to provide safe access, but cannot guarantee a user’s safety.
-If a computer user feels as though s/he is in danger in a lab, or through electronics means such as email harassment or electronic stalking, s/he should report such incidents to Campus Security and the Computer Center immediately.
+The University will take all reasonable precautions to provide safe access, but cannot guarantee a user's safety.
+If a computer user feels as though s/he is in danger in a lab, or through electronics means such as email harassment or electronic stalking, s/he should report such incidents to the Department of Public Safety immediately.

 Access to Information

 Point Park University will not censor access to information freely available on the Internet.
 However, it is the responsibility of the computer user to abide by all federal, state, and local laws regarding access to information, including text, pictures, audio and video recordings, and other electronic data.
 Certain Point Park policies will also apply to access to institutional data, and will be implemented in accordance with Family Educational Rights & Privacy Act and its subsequent amendments.

 Point Park reserves the right to review a computer user's individual home page for appropriate content.
 Content should reflect the mission, vision and standards of the University.
 The Information posted must not be represented as an official opinion or viewpoint of Point Park University.
 Computer users must abide by all federal, state, and local laws regarding posting of illegal or copyrighted information on their home pages or home directories.